 Since you can use this sugar-free marzipan just like the real stuff, the ways to vary and use the marzipan are endless.

-For the ultimate holiday treat I developed a delicacy with a salty, crunchy pistachio in the middle, covered by sweet marzipan and glazed with a generous amount of bitter, very dark chocolate… that’s a perfect combination of different textures and flavors!
+For the ultimate holiday treat, I developed a delicacy with a salty, crunchy pistachio in the middle, covered by sweet marzipan and glazed with a generous amount of very dark chocolate… it’s a perfect combination of different textures and flavors!

-You can make marzipan confections by adding chopped nuts, flavorings or chopped dried fruits and berries.
-Next I plan to make marzipan confections, where I have added chopped dried cherries or cranberries which I first let soak in rum and stevia.
-If you count carbs faithfully, please take into account that dried fruits and berries contain quite some carbs.
+You can make marzipan confections by adding chopped nuts, flavorings, or chopped dried fruits and berries.
+Next, I plan to make marzipan confections, where I will add chopped dried cherries or cranberries which I first will let soak in rum and stevia.
+If you count carbs faithfully, please take into account that dried fruits and berries contain quite some carbs, though as occasional holiday treat they are okay for most people.
+It should be just one or two confections you consume at a time so it doesn’t bring a huge load of carbs.

 This sugar-free marzipan is great also for molding and shaping decorations on cakes and other baked goods.
 There are some ideas in the photo below.
 Well, I apologize my bad photos, I have to take better photos from better decorations in the future when I have more time to make some…

-H A P P Y H O L I D A Y S !
+~~~ H A P P Y H O L I D A Y S AND M E R R Y C H R I S T M A S ~~~